 - Are you the primary income earner in your family?

 - How many children do you have and do they rely on you financially?

 - How much debt do you have, including your mortgage?

 - Do you own a business?

 - What is your estate worth?
 Is it over the Federal Estate Tax Exemption amount?

 - What stage of life are you in?
 Are you trying to grow your wealth, increase your income in retirement, or actively estate planning for future generations?

 Whole life insurance is the best financial product for estate planning.
 It keeps more of your money in your family’s pockets, or in the hands of a charity you designate, rather than giving your hard earned wealth to the government in the form of taxes.
 It also gives your family the liquidity they need by circumventing probate in most states.

 Setting up a properly structured whole life insurance policy now offers you living benefits you, your family, and your business can all benefit from over your lifetime.
 It also offers financial peace of mind and protection for your family after you’re gone.
-To learn more about the benefits whole life insurance can offer, request a free consultation with a Paradigm Life Wealth Strategist.
-We work with the nation’s top-rated whole life insurance carriers to find the best policy for your goals.

 Disclaimer: Speak with your tax attorney or other tax professional for details on state probate, estate laws, and tax laws.
 Paradigm Life Wealth Strategists are neither tax professionals nor attorneys.
 This information is for educational purposes only.
 Your attorney should always be involved in setting up trusts and estate planning documents.